 The grid is divided into columns and rows.

 Columns are listed horizontally across the top of the sheet and are identified alphabetically.
 The columns are used to organize information by category.
-For example, one column may be designated to hold a person’s first, another the last name, a mailing address, an email address, etc. Other information that may be helpful is the number of horses they own, where you met the person, the individual's birthday and much more.
+For example, one column might be designated to hold a person’s first name, another the last name, the mailing address (which can be broken into separate cells for street address, city, state, and zip), an email address, a phone number (which you can break down into area code and number), etc. Other information data points that might be helpful are the number of horses they own (with information on each horse), where you met the person, the individual's birthday and much more.

 Information collected in each category must be entered consistently.
-When you first create the list decide if you will spell out numbers or use numerical categories.
-Choose how to represent street names, either fully spelled out or abbreviated.
+When you first create the list decide if you will spell out numbers (five) or use numerical categories (5).
+Choose how to represent street names, either fully spelled out or abbreviated (Street or ST).
 Consistency enables you to sort, filter and used advanced features to analyze the data you have collected.

 Rows are stacked vertically, one on top of the other, from the top of the spreadsheet to the bottom.
 Rows are identified numerically.
-Each row contains the information or data that belongs to one person.
+Rows are great to use to sort, such as by city, state, zip, area code, etc.

 If you’re not familiar with Excel or would like to advance your skills, consider a community education class through your local library or community college.
-Online resources like lynda.com also offer easy-to-use tutorials in the convenience of your home or office.
+Online resources such as lynda.com also offer easy-to-use tutorials in the convenience of your home or office.